Brugnaro42/Brugnaro42/README.md

 - 👋 Hi, I’m @Brugnaro42
+- 🧪 Bachelor of Computer Engineering and Data Scientist
 - 👀 I’m interested in topics related to Data Science, Computational Physics and Low Level Development
 - 🌱 I’m currently learning Qiskt and Javascript
 - 📫 You can reach me by my : [Linkedin](https://www.linkedin.com/in/daniel-moraes-722868154/)